-Steve Jobs leaves Apple
+Steve Jobs leaves Apple in 1985

-Also during this period, he became a billionaire, due to a canny investment in Pixar Animation Studios.
+Also during this period, he became a billionaire, thanks to a canny investment in Pixar Animation Studios.
 Jobs won big by buying into the struggling George Lucas startup (yes, that George Lucas), which had yet to release its first feature-length film.

 On September 16, 1997, Apple officially announced Jobs as its interim CEO.
-This quickly became shortened to iCEO, which makes Jobs’ role the first “i” release, pre-dating even the iMac G3.
+This quickly became shortened to iCEO, which makes Jobs’ role the first “i” release, predating even the iMac G3.